np-mrd/npmrd_cross_domain_integration_docs/docs/json_breakdown.md

   - Example: `Simon Fraser University`
 - show_email_in_attribution <a name="depositor_info_show_email_in_attribution"></a>
   - Example: `true`
+  - Whether or not to display provided `email` (address) on NP-Card.
 - show_name_in_attribution <a name="depositor_info_show_name_in_attribution"></a>
   - Example: `true`
+  - Whether or not to display provided `attribution_name` on NP-Card.
 - show_organization_in_attribution <a name="depositor_info_show_organization_in_attribution"></a>
   - Example: `true`
+  - Whether or not to display provided `attribution_organization` on NP-Card.

 ## nmr_data <a name="nmr_data"></a>
 - peak_lists <a name="nmr_data_peak_lists"></a>